 In addition, we have a XAM101 FAQ which answers some common questions about setup and Xamarin University.

-Any development-class machine capable of running Windows 7 or later should be fine.
-Make sure you have the latest graphics drivers installed as Visual Studio and the Android emulators all utilize hardware acceleration.
-In addition, the machine will ideally support Hyper-V.
+Any development-class machine capable of running Windows 7 or later will work, however we recommend Windows 10.
+Make sure you have the latest graphics drivers installed as Visual Studio and the Android emulators utilize video hardware acceleration.
+In addition, the machine s processor should support VT-x for faster virtualization.